ExtremeAddons/extreme_pbr_docs/docs/video_tutorials.rst

 Video Tutorials
 =================

-Here a series of tutorials on how to use HDRi Maker, I strongly recommend you to subscribe to the channel to stay updated on new tutorials and news.
+Here a series of tutorials on how to use Extreme PBR, I strongly recommend you to subscribe to the channel to stay updated on new tutorials and news.